 Step 3: Adding content to your list

-Existing lists should be associated with the module on Canvas, to access the list please use the Reading List option on the side menu on your 23-24 module on Canvas
+For Campus taught modules existing lists will be associated with the module on Canvas, to access the list please use the Reading List Tab on the side menu on your module Canvas

 If no list exists for your module you will be presented with an option to create a list and this will automatically associate the list with your module on Canvas